ayubhuruse1/osTicket---Prerequisites-and-Installation/README.md

 <img src="https://user-images.githubusercontent.com/95878059/229248114-e1f4ea9e-1554-46e5-b5fc-6aeb73be9541.jpg" height="80%" width="80%" alt="Disk Sanitization Steps" />
 </p>
 <p>
-Am on MacOS, I'll be using the Microsoft Remote Desktop App to access the virtual Mechine(Vm) and paste the ip address you copies from step two in the PC name.
+If you are using macOS, you can use the Microsoft Remote Desktop App to access the Virtual Machine (VM).
+Please follow these steps:

+- Open the Microsoft Remote Desktop App on your macOS.
+- Paste the IP address that you copied from Step 2 into the "PC name" field.
+- Click on "Connect" to establish a remote desktop connection to the VM.
+- Enter your login credentials for the VM when prompted.
+Once you have successfully logged in to the VM, you can continue with the next steps of your installation process.
 </p>
 <br />